jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.7.9?
+### What's new in 1.8.0?
-- Improved support for Django 1.5.x
+- Fixed an edge case for object assignment with self-referential models.
+Thanks [@tomd-aptivate](https://github.com/tomd-aptivate)

 ### Deprecation warnings